humanmade/altis-cloud/docs/dashboard/x-ray.md

 XRay traces provide performance profiling, database queries, remote requests and exposes all request data for each backend PHP request.

+You can jump directly to the XRay trace for the current request by clicking the "Debug Request" link in the Query Monitor menu or the Altis logo menu in the admin bar.

 <video controls src="https://www.altis-dxp.com/uploads/2020/07/altis-cloud-dashboard-xray.mp4"></video>

 ## Searching XRay Requests